 New Geographies.
 Our customer base is predominately U.S.-based today.
 We intend to grow our presence in international markets in order to meet the needs of our existing customers and accelerate new customer acquisition in key geographies outside of North America.
-We have expanded into eighteen countries since 2018, which has accelerated our revenue growth in those markets.
+We have expanded into twelve countries since 2018, which has accelerated our revenue growth in those markets.
 Our expansion to new geographies has helped us to win the international business of our existing customers and enabled us to win the business of some of the world's largest international advertisers.

 Seasonality.
 We experience fluctuations in revenue that coincide with seasonal fluctuations in the digital ad spending of our customers.
 Advertisers typically allocate the largest portion of their media budgets to the fourth quarter of the calendar year in order to coincide with increased holiday purchasing.
 As a result, the fourth quarter of the year typically reflects our highest level of measurement activity while the first quarter reflects the lowest level of such activity.
 We expect our revenue to continue to fluctuate based on seasonal factors that affect the advertising industry as a whole.
 While our revenue is highly recurring, seasonal fluctuations in ad spend may impact quarter-over-quarter results.
-We believe that the year-over- year comparison of results more appropriately reflects the overall performance of the business.
+We believe that the year-over-year comparison of results more appropriately reflects the overall performance of the business.

 Public Company Costs.
-As a result of our IPO, we have incurred, and will continue to incur, additional legal, accounting and other expenses that we did not previously incur, including costs associated with SEC reporting and corporate governance requirements.
-These requirements include compliance with the Sarbanes- Oxley Act as well as other rules implemented by the SEC and the NYSE.
-Our financial statements following our IPO reflect the impact of these expenses.
+As a result of this initial public offering, we will incur additional legal, accounting and other expenses that we did not previously incur, including costs associated with SEC reporting and corporate governance requirements.
+These requirements include compliance with the Sarbanes-Oxley Act as well as other rules implemented by the SEC and the NYSE.
+Our financial statements following this offering will reflect the impact of these expenses.

 COVID-19.
 Since January 2020, an outbreak of COVID-19 has evolved into a worldwide pandemic.
 We have modified our operations in line with our business continuity plans.
-While our facilities generally remain open, we are making extensive use of the work-from-home model at the moment and have begun the process of reopening certain of our offices in a phased manner.
-Management is reviewing operations on a daily basis and there have been minimal interruptions in our customer facing operations to date.
+As a result of the pandemic, we temporarily closed our offices globally, including our corporate headquarters in New York, and are currently operating with substantially all staff working remotely.
+On a daily basis, management is reviewing operations and there have been to date minimal interruptions in our customer facing operations.